-If you are undergoing or recovering from chemotherapy, exercise has been shown to be beneficial.
+Movement As Medicine isn’t just about arthritis: other illnesses also benefit.
+For example, if you are undergoing or recovering from chemotherapy, exercise has been shown to be beneficial.

 In 2010 in the USA the American College of Sports Medicine reviewed published studies looking at the safety of physical exercise during and after cancer treatment.
 They also reviewed what effect the exercise had.
 They focused on breast, prostate, leukaemias and lymphomas, bowel and gynaecologic cancers.
 In general they recommended the same level of activity for cancer patients as for the general population.

 Movement and maintaining condition is also useful in the management of chronic pain.
 Learning to pace ourselves properly can be challenging but also very rewarding.